wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-introspection.md

 ## Clearing the Cache

-`wunderctl up` will clear the cache when it starts up.
+Cache can be emptied when `wunderctl` starts by using the `--clear-cache` flag.
+Additionally, `wunderctl up` will automatically clear the cache when it starts up.
 To clear the cache again, just restart it.

+## Pregenerating the Cache

+For CI environments that cannot perform network requests, it might be useful to generate the cache contents and make the tests run offline.

+To populate the cache contents run `wunderctl generate --clear-cache`.
+This will delete any previous cache, introspect the data sources, and finally write the cache entries. `.wunderctl/cache` can then be stored and deployed to CI runners.

+To verify that your tests can run without fetching data from the network in a connected machine, the `--offline` flag can be used to disable loading remote resources.

 ## Enable Introspection Polling